KaiYin97/CrsisLLM/README.md

 ## Traning and inference data
 The training and inference data is originated from IDRISI https://github.com/rsuwaileh/IDRISI which contains human labeled location, human aid information.
 I did some post-processing to make it more suitable for the current work.
 All training data is in /data/dialog.json, while inference data is in dialog4inference_train_part.json.
-## Training
+## Training setting
-The training code is in /code/train.py which uses Deepspeed-zero-stage-3 in A-100-40Gb GPUs with mixed precision training.
-Full parameter tuning and LORA fine tuning are considered.
+The training code is in /code/train.py.
+This project uses Deepspeed-zero-stage-3 in A-100-40Gb GPUs with mixed precision training to accelerate training.
+Both full parameter tuning and LORA fine tuning are considered.
+Different hyperparameter combinations of LORA fine-tuning are considered.
+You could also consider other PEFTs (such as QLORA, etc.) based on my current training code.
 Please refer to /code/configs for configuration details of the training hyperparameter.
 ## Inference
 For inference, please refer to /code/inference.py
 ## Instruction